Student Forums

 mhamms@antiochcollege.edu

 My name is Miranda Hamms.
-I am a 25 year old, full time student at Antioch College and full time mom.
-I spend free time enjoying learning, art therapy and diving into the world of philosophy.
+I am a 28 year old, part time student at Antioch College, as well as a full time mom.
+I spend my free time enjoying learning, art therapy and diving into the world of philosophy.
+My passion and life force is one connected to the energy of the life force we reside on.
 A passion of mine is working to help create social justice in areas such as suicide awareness, BLM and indigenous people movements.
+Thanks for stopping by.
+Peace, Truth and Love

 Find Me